informatica-unica/ocaml-challenge/4/dfa/README.md

 # Deterministic Finite Automata

-Consider the following type to represent Finite State Automata:
+Consider the following type to represent Finite State Automata (FSAs):
 ```ocaml
 type 'a fsa = {
   trans: (int * 'a * int) list;     (* set of transitions *)